wp-plugins/tsp-featured-categories/README.txt

 == Changelog ==

+= 1.0.2 =
+* Fixed bug that caused images to not be added to posts.

 = 1.0.1 =
 * Checks for existence of parent settings menu before overwriting it
 * Added in default images.
 TSP Plugins menu icon missing.